rcrowther/django-img/README.md

-## For those who know have done this before
+## If you have done this before
 Decide if you want to use the core collection.
 If you want an app-based collection, [subclass the models for Image and Reform](## Creating new tables).

 [Add fields](## Model Fields) to models which need them.

+[Add auto deletion](#Autodeletion) if you want models carrying image fields to delete images automatically.

 Migrate new tables.

 <a id="user-content-filters-1" class="anchor" aria-hidden="true" href="#filters-1"></a>
 Create a file called 'image_filters.py' in the app.
 [Sublass a few filters](# Filters),